 Purpose: Guides the Governance Education process and governance processes including annual Board agenda development and review of Ends and Limitations.

-Compositi n: The Committee shall have a minimum of three members of the Board, including the Board Chair or Vice-Chair.
+- Composition: The Committee shall have a minimum of three members of the Board, including the Board Chair or Vice-Chair, one of whom will Chair the committee.
+The CEO will be an ex-officio member. - 2.8.1.2.
+Finance and Audit Committee - Purpose: Provide guidance and oversight of Nordiq Canada financial management including the identification of the corporate auditor.

+Composition: The Committee shall be composed of a minimum of three members of the Board, to be appointed by the Board.
+Appointments of Board members to the Committee are for one-year terms, concluding at the time of the Annual General Meeting.
 The CEO will be an ex-officio member.
-2.8.1.2.
-Finance and Audit Committee

-- Purpose: Provide guidance and oversight of Nordiq Canada financial management including the identification of the corporate auditor. - Composition: The Committee shall be composed of a minimum of three members of the Board, to be appointed by the Board.
-Appointments of Board members to the Committee are for one-year terms, concluding at the time of the Annual General Meeting.
-The CEO will be an ex-officio member. - 2.8.1.3.
+2.8.1.3.
 HR Committee

 Purpose: Provide oversight of the Board CEO relationship; produce the CEO annual assessment and any other HR related matters relating to the CEO.
-Lead the selection/hiring of a new CEO when required.
+Provide information and recommendations regarding compensation adjustments, and lead the selection/hiring of a new CEO when required.
 Composition: The Committee will be chaired by the Board Chair and will include at least two other members of the Board.